discordjs/guide/guide/popular-topics/errors.md

 client.users.fetch('myId').then(someInitFunction);
 ```

-### MessageEmbed field names may not be empty.

-This error originates from calling `MessageEmbed#addFields()` with a field object's `name` property as an empty string.
-If you would like the title to be empty for a reason, you should use a zero width space, which can be input as `\u200b`.

-### MessageEmbed field values may not be empty.

-In conjunction with the previous error, this error results from calling `MessageEmbed#addFields()` with a field object's `value` property as an empty string.
-You can use a zero-width space if you would like this blank.

 ### The messages must be an Array, Collection, or number.

 This error originates from an invalid call to `bulkDelete()`.
 Make sure you are inputting a valid Array or Collection of messages or a valid number.